rob-myers/the-last-redoubt/README.md

 - Clearing persisted Tabs
   > Try changing its config (in MDX) and refreshing.
   > Otherwise a React hook will write it on page close.

+- Changing the geomorph JSON data structure and not migrating all geomorphs can produce hard-to-debug errors.
+  > Some of the `useGeomorph`s go into idle state, and don't throw an error (why?).